leomichalski/CheatDetector/README.md

 | 19/0046945  |  Leonardo Michalski Miranda |

 ## About
 The cheat detector works using text similarity.
-Once multiple exams are uploaded, the detector analyzes each question from all exams and compares them, finding the degree of similarity between student responses, thus creating a similarity matrix that is analogous to an adjacency matrix and so using it to draw a graph that connects students.
-At the edges there is a percentage of similarity between the vertex students' exams.
+The closest one student answer is to another student answer, the thicker the line that connects both students.
+Using our data visualization, a teacher can spend less time choosing which exams to compare side by side.

 ## App Gif